How To Lose Your Court Case & How To Win Your Court Case

 If you have been served, the court can make an order against you, even if you don’t show up.
 Sticking your head in the sand won’t help you.
 It will only result in the other party getting what they want because you did not show up to say why that is wrong.
 Then, even if you weren’t there, the court can enforce the Order against you if you don’t comply with it.
 It’s like the lottery: you can’t possibly win if you don’t play.
 But, if you show up and behave yourself , you have a good chance of doing well in Family Court.
 At the very least, the judge will explain to you why he or she is making the court orders.

-For further information on how to win your court case, please contact one of the Toronto family lawyers listed on the left by clicking on their name.
+For more information on how to win your court case, please contact one of our Toronto family lawyers listed to the right.